notification - Configure object change notification

 The notification command is used to configure Google Cloud Storage support for sending notifications to Cloud Pub/Sub as well as to configure the object change notification feature.

-The "create", "list", and "delete" sub-commands deal with configuring Cloud Storage integration with Cloud Pub/Sub.
+The "create", "list", and "delete" sub-commands deal with configuring Cloud Storage integration with Google Cloud Pub/Sub.

 The create sub-command creates a notification config on a bucket, establishing a flow of event notifications from Cloud Storage to a Cloud Pub/Sub topic.
 As part of creating this flow, the create command also verifies that the destination Cloud Pub/Sub topic exists, creating it if necessary, and verifies that the Cloud Storage bucket has permission to publish events to that topic, granting the permission if necessary.